-Josiah Rector is an urban historian at the University of Houston.
-He specializes in 20th century U.S. urban environmental history, the history of the environmental justice movement, and the history of capitalism and earned his PhD in history from Wayne State University.
+Josiah Rector is an assistant professor at the University of Houston.
+He specializes in 20th century U.S. urban environmental history, the history of the environmental justice movement, and the history of capitalism.
 His forthcoming book, Toxic Debt: Race, Capitalism, and the Struggle for Environmental Justice in Detroit (University of North Carolina Press, series in Justice, Power, and Politics), is a history of environmental inequality and environmental activism in Detroit from the late 19th century to the present.

 The Enormous Profit of Thirst